jackyrwj/jackyrwj.github.io/index.md

 <!-- I am a senior student majoring in **EECS** at Fuzhou University and Maynooth University (Ireland, combined degrees).
 Currently, I work as a research assistant in the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu).
 I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University. -->

 Here is **Wenjie Rao (饶文杰)**.
 I am a third-year graduate student majoring in **computer technology**.
 I work at the Institute of Future Media Technology and Computing at Shenzhen University.
 My research areas include emotion recognition and model pruning.
-If you are interested in any of my aspects, I am happy to chat. and cooperation, please [email](mailto:raowenjieszu@foxmail.com) me.
+If you are interested in any of my aspects, please [email](mailto:raowenjieszu@foxmail.com) me.
 <br>

 ---